revarbat/mufsim/README.md

 -r, --run                         | Run compiled MUF tokens.
 -t, --trace                       | Show stacktrace for each instrution.
 -d, --debug                       | Run MUF program in interactive debugger.
--c STR, --command STR             | Specify string to push onto the stack for run.
+-c TEXT, --command TEXT           | Specify text to push onto the stack for run.
--e TXT, --textentry TXT           | Text line to feed to READs. (multiple allowed) -f FILE, --textfile FILE          | File of text lines to feed to READs.
+-e TEXT, --textentry TEXT         | Text line to feed to READs. (multiple allowed) -f FILE, --textfile FILE          | File of text lines to feed to READs.
 -p NAME FILE, --program NAME FILE | Create extra prog from FILE, reg'ed as $NAME.
+--timing                          | Show run execution timing.

 ## Interactive Debugger
-The interactive MUF debugger accepts the following commands:
+The interactive MUF debugger (in both the command-line and GUI) accepts the following commands:

 Command               | What it does
 ----------------------|--------------------------------------------